st235/HSE.DeepLearning/README.md

 COMBINED            |   0.99086|   0.99281|   0.98893|
 ```

-### REID

-#### Features extraction
+### Features extraction

 ![Features extractor](./resources/features_extractor.png)

 Features extractor is the main abstraction for converting a detection area into a feature vector.
+Those features play
+important role for **REID**.

-The API of the class looks like:
+The API of a features extractor:

 | Method                                                          | Description                                                                                                                                 |
 |-----------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|